 These muffins are not too sweet and made with Medjool dates, and not raisins, just like I like them.
 Fresh from the oven, these muffins are tender and airy, but as they cool, they firm up into the perfect muffin to slice in half and slather with an obscenely thick layer of Stirling Creamery salted butter.
 I even add a little sprinkling of salt over the thick layer of butter.
 I don't think it can get any better than this.

 By the way, I am not a complete raisin hater (I've put them in crispy oatmeal raisin cookies), just don't put them anywhere near my bran muffin.
 OK?
-And if date bran muffins are not your thing (what?), then check out these honey blueberry muffins, these red currant muffins, plum cardamom coffee cake muffins, or these strawberry rhubarb muffins with streusel topping.
-So many muffins to choose from!
+And if date bran muffins are not your thing (what?), You've got other options, like:

 Date bran muffins made with All Bran